-Mr. Ng is also a director of AdBeyond BVI, AdBeyond HK, COMO BVI, COMO HK, iMinds Interactive Holdings Limited ("iMinds BVI") and iMinds Interactive Limited ("iMinds HK"), respectively, all of which are wholly-owned subsidiaries of the Company.
+Mr. Ng is also a director of AdBeyond BVI, AdBeyond HK, COMO BVI, COMO HK, iMinds Interactive Holdings Limited ("iMinds BVI") and iMinds Interactive Limited ("iMinds HK"), respectively, all of which are whollyowned subsidiaries of the Company.

-Ms. Wan Wai Ting (尹璋婷), aged 33, was appointed as an executive Director on 6 February 2014 and has been holding this position since then.
+Ms. Wan Wai Ting (尹瑋婷), aged 34, was appointed as an executive Director on 6 February 2014 and has been holding this position since then.
 Ms. Wan is also one of the founders of the Group and one of the controlling shareholders of the Company.
-Ms. Wan is the chief creative director of AdBeyond HK, a wholly-owned subsidiary of the Company.
+Ms. Wan is the chief creative director of AdBeyond HK, a whollyowned subsidiary of the Company.
 She is responsible for supervising our PRC business development and projects.
 Ms. Wan is the spouse of Mr. Yip Shek Lun, an executive Director, chief executive officer and chairman of the Board.

-Ms. Wan obtained her degree of bachelor of business administration from The Chinese University of Hong Kong in Hong Kong, in December 2004.
+Ms. Wan obtained her degree of bachelor of business administration from The Chinese University of Hong Kong in Hong Kong in December 2004.
 From December 2004 to October 2006, she worked as the marketing executive of AOM Sun Ltd, the sole agent of CITIZEN electronic products, where she was responsible for liaising with advertising agencies, organising promotional activities and analysing marketing strategies.

-Ms. Wan led the Group in winning several awards throughout the markets in Asia-Pacific and Hong Kong, such as the Marketing Magazine's Marketing Events Award (Singapore) 2014 and the Marketing Magazine's Mobile Excellence Awards (Hong Kong) 2013.
-Ms. Wan was also a columnist of Hong Kong Economic Journal and iMoney Magazine in 2009 and 2010 under the pen name "韋小婷" (literally translated as "Wai Siu Ting"), respectively.
+Ms. Wan led the Group in winning several awards throughout the markets in Asia-Pacific and Hong Kong, such as the Marketing Magazine's Marketing Events Award 2016 and the ROI Festival 2016.
+Ms. Wan was also a columnist of Hong Kong Economic Journal and iMoney Magazine in 2009 and 2010, respectively, under the pen name "韋小婷" (literally translated as "Wai Siu Ting").

-Ms. Wan is also a director of AdBeyond BVI, AdBeyond HK, COMO BVI and COMO HK and the supervisor of AdBeyond GZ and AdBeyond BJ, respectively, all of which are wholly-subsidiaries of the Company.
+Ms. Wan is also a director of AdBeyond BVI, AdBeyond HK, COMO BVI and COMO HK and the supervisor of AdBeyond GZ, AdBeyond BJ and AdBeyond NJ, respectively, all of which are wholly-subsidiaries of the Company.
 In addition, Ms. Wan is a director of Cooper Global which is one of the controlling shareholders of the Company.